tania-m/romannumeral/readme.md

 The server will return a **HTTP status code 422 and a json object** describing the error:

     {
-	    error:  "VALUE_IS_ZERO",
+	    "error":  "VALUE_IS_ZERO",
-	    message:  "Parameter value is 0, roman numbers do not have a 0",
+	    "message":  "Parameter value is 0, roman numbers do not have a 0", "apiVersion":  "apiVersion"
-	    apiVersion:  "apiVersion"
     }

 ##### Query value is out of range